zeptofine/blrs-cli/README.md

 ## Usage

+The program automatically generates a config file at `~/.config/blrs/config.toml` for linux, and `%LOCALAPPDATA%/zeptofine/blrs/config/config.toml` for Windows.

+In there, you can customize the library path, repo cache placement, and individual repo's settings and sources.

 This project uses a specific query syntax to identify and filter out builds:
 ```
 [repo/]<major>.<minor>[.<patch>][-<branch>][[+ or #]<build_hash>][@<commit time>]